← Thought Leadership

 Does DORA apply to non-EU companies?

-Yes, indirectly and sometimes directly — if you provide ICT services to EU financial entities, DORA’s third-party requirements reach you through those relationships.
+Yes, indirectly and sometimes directly.
+If you provide ICT services to EU financial entities, DORA's third-party requirements reach you through those relationships, wherever your head office sits.

 Is there a lighter regime for small firms?

-Yes — DORA applies a proportionality principle, and certain entities may use a simplified ICT risk-management framework.
+Yes.
+DORA carries a proportionality principle, and certain entities may run a simplified ICT risk-management framework, so the weight scales with your size and complexity.

 Sources